Schedule a Free Demo

 What is GIS asset management?

-GIS asset management is the discipline of tracking maintenance assets by their geographic location — pinning every asset to a location on an interactive map and tying that location to the asset’s full CMMS record: work order history, inspections, attached documents, parts list, and photos.
-In eWorkOrders, the map is a first-class view of the CMMS data, not a separate system that has to be kept in sync.
+GIS asset management is the practice of tracking maintenance assets by their geographic location.
+Any asset can be pinned to a point on an interactive map, and that point is tied to the asset’s full record — work order history, inspections, parts, and photos.
+Instead of looking assets up in a list, teams find and manage them on a map.

 GIS & Asset Management Resources